Skip to main contentSkip to docs navigation

 <div class="alert-footer">

-<button type="button" class="button default" data-cx-dismiss="modal">Cancel</button>
+<button type="button" class="button default" data-cx-dismiss="dialog">Cancel</button>

 </div>